Contributions to the Canada Pension Plan

 What if I lived or worked in another country?

 Canada has international social security agreements with many countries.
-These agreements can help you qualify for pensions or benefits from either country.
+These agreements may help you qualify for pensions or benefits from Canada and/or from the other country if:

 What is my contributory period and how is it used?